Manaslu Circuit Trek - 14 Days

 • An experienced English-speaking trekking guide

-• Local Staff food, accommodation, salary & insurance
+• Trekking Guide food, accommodation, salary & insurance

 • Kathmandu to Soti Khola by Public Vehicle